JCC High School Counseling Center

 TRANSCRIPTS

 Official transcript requests for all JCC graduates and past students are handled by our administrative assistant in the high school office.

-Call (507) 847-5310.
+All current students have access to view their transcripts on their IC account under "documents."
 If an official transcript is needed, it is requested from the school counselor.
 Forms are available in the Counseling Center.
 During the summer, contact staff in the high school or district office.

 Final transcripts for all graduates must be requested prior to the high school graduation ceremony and will be mailed to the college/university the graduate releases it to.